angelobms/currency-converter-api/README.md

 ## Running the application

-* Via Eclipse or IntelliJ - Run the "Main" ProductApplication.java class as a java application (normal or debug).
+* Via Eclipse or IntelliJ - Run the "Main" CurrencyConverterApplication.java class as a java application (normal or debug).

 * Via Maven - Run the command